 Behemoth at the back

-Even though he is so adept offensively, a picture of Josko Gvardiol’s true potential is incomplete without mentioning his defensive work.
+Even though he is so adept offensively, a picture of Josko Gvardiol’s potential is incomplete without mentioning his defensive work.
 He applies 11.92 pressures per 90, which allows him to close attackers quickly often.
 Moreover, Gvardiol has recorded 2.05 tackles and 2.02 blocks per 90.

 T5 league CBs – Progression vs Defensive contribution.
 Min 10 90s.